 Choosing the best keywords for your website is an art, blended with a bit of science.
 Making the right keyword selection is a balance between the number of people searching for a particular keyword and the competition for that keyword.
 The best strategy to understand this balance is utilizing keyword selector tools that help you discover how people are actually searching the Internet.
 By understanding how people are searching for your product or service, and how much competition you have, you’ll know what keywords to focus on and which to leave alone.

 To start, a good technique is thinking of all the ways people could possibly refer to your product or service.
 Then, we’ll research these keywords (using a FREE keyword selector tool).
 This will reveal which keywords have the most potential for ranking in the search engines.
 Are you ready to find your best keywords?
-Watch the video below or go to YouTube to watch this SEO tutorial video on Choosing the Best Keywords

 Using the Google Keyword Selection Tool